-If you’re serious about saving towards your first home, you’ll find a little bit of advance planning can go a long way…
+If you’re serious about saving towards your first home, you’ll find a little bit of planning can go a long way…

 - Plan a realistic budget and stick to it.
 You could set up a budget in a spreadsheet, write it on the back of an envelope, or use an online budget calculator (MoneySavingExpert has a very comprehensive one.
 It’ll show you where your money goes each month and help you to manage it.

 - Plan and prepare your meals for the week in advance, including lunches.If you cook at home rather than eating out make sure you save the amount you would have spent.
 Avoid takeaways and learn to make the things you would normally get as a takeaway yourself.